CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

            )
        )

-.. note:: rn is one section of dn, with id of specific argument.
-Don't put the entire dn in the **aci_rn** of each argument.
+.. note:: rn is one section of dn, with the ID of the specific argument.
+Do not put the entire dn in the **aci_rn** of each argument.
 The method automatically constructs the dn using the rn of all the arguments above.

 Getting the existing configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Once the URL and filter string have been built, the module is ready to retrieve the existing configuration for the object:

 * ``state: present`` retrieves the configuration to use as a comparison against what was entered in the task.
-All values that are different than the existing values will be updated.
+All values that are different from the existing values will be updated.
 * ``state: absent`` uses the existing configuration to see if the item exists and needs to be deleted.
 * ``state: query`` uses this to perform the query for the task and report back the existing data.